 Hearing Differences Between Ears

 Many people experience some degree of hearing variation between their left and right ears.
-This can occur naturally with age, result from exposure to loud sounds, or stem from medical conditions.
-When one ear hears more clearly or at a different volume than the other, adjusting the balance settings can compensate for this difference and create a more symmetrical listening experience.
+Age, loud sound exposure, or medical conditions can all cause this.
+When one ear hears at a lower volume, shifting the balance compensates for the difference and creates a more symmetrical listening experience.

 Headphone or Speaker Imbalances

-Audio equipment doesn’t always produce perfectly matched sound from both channels.
-Manufacturing variations, wear and tear, or damage can cause one side of your headphones or speakers to play louder or quieter than the other.
-Rather than replacing the equipment immediately, adjusting the balance settings can often resolve this issue and extend the life of your audio gear.
+Audio equipment does not always produce perfectly matched sound from both channels.
+Manufacturing variations, wear, or damage can make one side play louder than the other.
+Before replacing the equipment, try adjusting the balance settings.
+This often resolves the issue and extends the life of the audio gear.

 Professional Audio Work